react-dnd/react-dnd/packages/util-asap/README.md

 It will not halt from a stack overflow, and it will not consume unbounded memory.
 This is behaviorally equivalent to an infinite loop.
-Just as with infinite loops, you can monitor a Node.js process for this behavior with a heart-beat signal.
+As with infinite loops, you can monitor a Node.js process for this behavior with a heart-beat signal.
 As with infinite loops, a very small amount of caution goes a long way to avoiding problems.